-- 30. In terms of overall agricultural policy perhaps the most important event in 1968 was the December 7 introduction into the Grand National Assembly's Examination Bureau of a Draft Bill on Agricultural Taxation.
-While the actual date for implementation is presently unknown, it is expected that the bill will become law before the end of 1969. - 31.
-In essence, the bill proposes to change the agricultural taxation from one based on an invariable per hectare levy to one based on progressive taxation of the actual income of farmers.
-It is envisaged that the change, coupled with the proposed income tax schedule, will reduce the amount of tax paid by agricultural co-operatives, and individual farmers.
-The passage of this bill should provide major production incentive for the groups affected.
-It would seem to signify increased government awareness of the role of the personal household plots of co-operative farmers and private farms and as such may constitute a significant departure from the past policy of favouring state farms. - 32.
-The immediate outlook for Romanian agriculture is favourable with no spectacular increases in output levels expected.
-On the basis of the present technological base and current trends in inputs, average output levels in the next few years will probably increase only marginally above those realized in 1966 and 1967. - 33.
-Gross state investment in agriculture in 1969 is planned to increase hy 9 per cent over the 1968 total.
+31. In terms of overall agricultural policy, perhaps the most important event in 1968 was the 7th December introduction into the Grand National Assembly's Examination Bureau of a Draft Bill on Agricultural Taxation.
+While the actual date for implementation is presently unknown, it is expected that the Bill will become law before the end of 1969.

+- 32. In essence, the Bill proposes to change the agricultural taxation from one based on an invariable per hectare levy to one based on progressive taxation of the actual income of farmers.
+It is envisaged that the change, coupled with the proposed income tax schedule, will reduce the amount of tax paid by agricultural co-operatives and individual farmers.
+The passage of this Bill should provide major production incentive for the groups affected.
+It would seem to signify increased government awareness of the rôle of the personal household plots of co-operative farmers and private farms, and as such may constitute a significant departure from the past policy of favouring state farms. - 33.
+The immediate outlook for Rumanian agriculture is favourable, with no spectacular increases in output levels expected.
+On the basis of the present technological base and current trends in inputs, average output levels in the next few years will probably increase only marginally above those realised in 1966 and 1967. - 34.
+Gross State investment in agriculture in 1969 is planned to increase by 9% over the 1968 total.
 However, it is not known what proportion of the increase will constitute net investment.
-Land made available for irrigation is planned to double during the year.
+The area planned to be irrigated in 1969 is double that achieved in 1968 and Western aid has been sought.
+An important contract is being negotiated with the United Kingdom, covering not only deliveries of materials, but also the services of British experts.
 Almost 1 million hectares (about 3,850 square miles) of irrigated land is the goal for the end of 1970.
 Investment is expected to contribute to increasing cereal output in the next two years.
-However, unless the country is favoured by exceptionally good weather, the 1970 plan goal of 15 million tons of grain will certainly not be met. - 34.
-In the long-run a gradual increase in average output levels can be expected.
+However, unless the country is favoured by exceptionally good weather, the 1970 plan goal of 15 million tons of grain will certainly not be met. - 35.
+In the long run, a gradual increase in average output levels can be expected.
 Growing inputs of fertilizer, better machinery and an enlarged irrigated acreage will undoubtedly lead to production increases.
-However, as the current equipment base ages and wears out and the equipment park grows and thus leads to larger absolute numbers of machines requiring replacement each year, the net investment in machinery will decline or become negative given current equipment investment trends.
-This may counteract somewhat the benefits gained by other improvements.

-35. In the foreseeable future, the country will remain self-sufficient in most agricultural produce, barring unexpected disaster.
+However, as the current equipment base ages and wears out and the equipment park grows and thus leads to larger absolute numbers of machines requiring replacement each year, the net investment in machinery will decline or become negative, given current equipment investment trends.
+This may counteract somewhat the benefits gained by other improvements. - 36.
+In the foreseeable future, the country will remain self-sufficient in most agricultural produce, barring unexpected disaster.